American School of Bombay: Campus

 The school includes a "Sensory Learning Hub" in the elementary section, where students who have had a large amount of stimulus may take periods to calm themselves.

 Special programs

 In September 2015 a mother of an ASB student created the Writer's Club as a social club for ASB parents, with seven members at the time.
 By 2017 there were 35 members.

 Educational technology

 In the middle and high school all students in grades 6-12 use laptops as a tool to support and enhance their learning throughout the curriculum.
 The facilities include a campus-wide wireless network.
 The one-to-one program in the Elementary School provides access in a 1-to-1 laptop ratio for grades 1-3 and an appropriate student-to-laptop ratio for PreK to KG.
 The school implements a BYOD (Bring Your Own Device) program letting students bring their own devices to school.

-Governance

-ASB is operated on a non-profit basis by the American School of Bombay Education Trust set up under the terms and conditions laid down by the Ministry of External Affairs, New Delhi.
-The Head of School is the chief executive officer who is directly responsible to the board of trustees.